How to Master Organ-on-Chip Design: Tools, Methods & Materials

 Co-Culture and Barrier Models

-OoC designs must accommodate:
+OoC designs must support:

 Real-Time Monitoring

-Modern OoC designs integrate:
+Modern OoC platforms often integrate:

-• TEER electrodes for barrier integrity
+• TEER electrodes to measure barrier integrity

 • Optical windows for live-cell imaging